Little Monsters (2019 film)

 Little Monsters is a 2019 zombie comedy film written and directed by Abe Forsythe, starring Lupita Nyong'o, Alexander England, Josh Gad, and Kat Stewart.
-The story centres on a washed-up musician, a children's television personality, and a kindergarten teacher teaming up to protect a group of young schoolchildren during a sudden zombie outbreak.
+The story centres on a washed-up musician, a children's television personality and a kindergarten teacher teaming up to protect a group of young schoolchildren during a sudden zombie outbreak.

 The film had its world premiere at the Sundance Film Festival on January 27, 2019, and was released in the United States on October 8, 2019, by Neon, in a limited release followed by digital streaming on October 11, 2019, by Hulu.
 It was released in Australia on October 31, 2019, by Universal Pictures and in the United Kingdom on November 15, 2019, by Altitude.
 It received generally positive reviews from critics, with many praising the performances of the cast.

 Plot

-Dave is a dirty-talking, washed-up musician who goes through a rough break up with his girlfriend and is forced to stay with his sister, Tess, and her son, Felix, a child with a fascination for tractors, space blasters, and Darth Vader.
-While dropping Felix off at school, Dave meets Miss Caroline, Felix's kindergarten teacher, and is attracted to her.
-After a parent drops out from an upcoming field trip to a farm, Dave volunteers to chaperone, mostly to be near Miss Caroline.
+Set in Australia, Dave is a dirty-talking, washed-up musician who goes through a rough break up with his girlfriend Sara and is forced to stay with his sister, Tess, and her son, Felix, a child with a fascination for tractors, space blasters, and Darth Vader.
+While dropping Felix off at school, Dave meets Miss Audrey Caroline, Felix's kindergarten teacher, and is attracted to her.
+After a parent drops out from an upcoming field trip to a farm, Dave volunteers to chaperone, to be near Audrey.

-On the day of the field trip, Dave is upset to learn that beloved children's television personality Teddy McGiggle is filming his show there and that Miss Caroline is engaged to someone else.
-Meanwhile, zombies break out of a U.S. testing facility and head straight for the farm where they attack the class, who try to escape, only to realize the farm is overrun.
+On the day of the field trip, Dave is upset to learn that beloved children's television personality Teddy McGiggle is filming his show there and that Audrey is engaged to someone else.
+Meanwhile, zombies break out of a U.S. testing facility and head straight for the neighboring farm where they attack the class, who try to escape, only to realize the farm is overrun.

-The fugitives try to seek shelter in the gift shop, only to find Teddy McGiggle locked inside and refusing to let them in.
-Miss Caroline and the children crawl into an opening next to the shop.
-Dave breaks in from the roof, beats up Teddy, and unlocks the door so Miss Caroline and the children can come in.
+The survivors try to seek shelter in the gift shop, only to find that Teddy has locked himself inside and refuses to let them in.
+Audrey and the children crawl into an opening next to the shop.
+Dave breaks in from the roof, beats up Teddy, and unlocks the door so Audrey and the children can come in.
 Felix then has an allergic reaction after Dave accidentally feeds him chips with dairy in them.
-After a botched attempt to give Felix epinephrine, Miss Caroline rushes to get some from Felix's backpack, which was left in the tractor.
-Teddy tries to signal a military helicopter, but falls off the roof and is rescued by Dave, to whom Teddy reveals that his real name is Nathan Schneider and that he is an alcoholic sex addict who loves MILFs and hates children.
+After a botched attempt to give Felix epinephrine, Audrey rushes to get some from Felix's backpack, which was left in the tractor.
+Teddy tries to signal a military helicopter, but falls off the roof and is rescued by Dave, to whom Teddy reveals that his real name is Nathan Schneider and that he is an alcoholic sex addict who hates children and sleeps with their mothers to escape his depression.